Generic Types

 Exercise

 Create a Generic class which accepts String and Integer datatype at a time.
 Create a object for the same.
-Pass in 30 and "I love Generic types" has parameters. print the both in next next line
+Pass in 30 and "I love Generic types" as parameters.
+Print both in the next line.

 Copyright © learnjavaonline.org.
 Read our Terms of Use and Privacy Policy